 "The sibilant sermons of the snake as she discoursed upon the disposition of my sinner's soul seemed ceaseless."

-Alliteration is an effective style of writing that adds drama.
+Alliteration in literature is an effective style of writing that adds drama.
 The repetition makes it catchy enough to jump off the page and stick in the reader's mind.
-For more practice, check out the master of alliteration, William Shakespeare, in Alliteration Examples in Romeo and Juliet.
+For more practice, check out the master of alliteration, William Shakespeare, with alliteration examples in Romeo and Juliet.
 We hope all these examples of alliteration in literature will provide ample inspiration to help you get started with this literary tool today!